Bay Street: Public transit

 Bay Street is served by the route 19 Bay, which is one of few bus routes exclusively serving Downtown Toronto.
 Bay Street used to be served by streetcars lines, which were gradually phased out after the north–south Yonge and University subway lines opened in 1954 and 1963 respectively.
 The remaining streetcar tracks between Dundas and College Streets are now used for short turns and diversions.
+Trolley buses on route 6 of the TTC trolley bus system served Bay Street from 1976 to 1993.